Kunedawg/kev-bot-1.0/README.md

 A Google Cloud Storage bucket is used to store all the mp3 files.
 The bot downloads all of the files on startup of a new build.

 # Release Notes

+### v1.3.2

+- fixes
+  - fixed audio not being in a playable state after an upload
+  - fixed `setfarwell` command failing to retrieve audio

 ### v1.3.1